4-Day Weather Forecast For Valley Springs - NewsBreak

 VALLEY SPRINGS, CA(Updated at 8am ET)Here's your weather forecast for the next four days.

-Heavy rain then rain showers likely during the day; while mostly cloudy overnight
+Showers and thunderstorms likely during the day; while chance of rain showers then mostly cloudy overnight

 - Light wind